InformaticsMatters/squonk2-chemaxon/data-manager/docs/chemaxon/chemaxon-molecular-props-simple.md

 ## How to run the job

+**NOTE**: to run this job you must have a ChemAxon license file registered as an asset in the Account server.

 ### Inputs

 * **Input molecules**: The molecules to calculate, in SDF or delimited text files.